 - Unit value:

-This module develops the theory and techniques of the valuation of non-market goods and services.
-The module focuses on the techniques and methods for putting monetary values on the environment and shows how these can be incorporated in economic decision making at both the macro and project level.
-Neo-classical economics can be used as a tool to assign monetary values to environmental goods and services and these values can then be incorporated into decision making at the project, sectoral and national levels.
-Although the methods and techniques which this module introduces represent the mainstream approach to environmental economic decision making, there are criticisms of such an approach, and the module also addresses these concerns and outlines alternative approaches to analysing economy–environment linkages.
+The main issues of this module relate to the ways in which economic values can be placed on the environment, enabling environmental issues to be included in economic decision-making.
+Methods based on economic theory have been devised to assign monetary values to environmental goods and services, and these values can then be incorporated into decision-making at the project, sectoral and national levels.
+Although the methods and techniques which this module introduces represent the mainstream approach to environmental economic decision-making, there are many criticisms of such an approach, and the module also addresses these concerns and outlines alternative approaches to analysing economy–environment links.

 Objectives and learning outcomes of the course